IkedaLab-Daniel/study-notes-vault/App Security/note.md

 * Security testing should be continuous, not limited to a single SDLC stage.
 * Both manual and automated approaches are valuable.
 * Combining secure coding with proactive mitigation strategies significantly reduces security risks.

+## Static Analysis Overview

+**Definition**

+* Static analysis inspects source code or compiled binaries **without executing them** to detect vulnerabilities and errors.
+* Also called **Static Application Security Testing (SAST)**.
+* Can be integrated into DevOps pipelines via APIs, even before code is complete.

+**When It Happens in the SDLC**

+* Performed **early** in the development phase, before dynamic testing.
+* In DevOps, it’s part of the **Develop** stage and provides an **automatic feedback loop** to catch issues as soon as they’re introduced.

+**Why It’s Called “Static”**

+* Code is analyzed **in place** on the file system.
+* “Static” means the code isn’t run during the analysis process.

+**Key Benefits**

+1. **Depth** – Covers more possible execution paths than traditional testing, providing in-depth reports on potential problem areas.
+2. **Speed** – Automated scanning is much faster than manual review, identifies exact issue locations, and helps fix problems early (saving cost and time).
+3. **Accuracy** – Automated tools have up-to-date vulnerability knowledge and can analyze every line consistently, reducing human oversight errors.

+**Key Takeaways**

+* Static analysis is proactive—finds problems **before** code runs.
+* Best used early and continuously in development for fast feedback.
+* Depth, speed, and accuracy make it a cornerstone of secure coding practices.